CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Introduction

 Recent progress in deep learning has further fostered the development of medical foundation models for CXR analysis.
 Examples include RadFM \cite{wu2023generalistfoundationmodelradiology}, CheXagent \cite{chen2024chexagent}, Ark\textsuperscript{+} \cite{ark}, and MedGemma \cite{medgemma-hf}.
 RadFM \cite{wu2023generalistfoundationmodelradiology} introduced a generalist foundation model capable of modality recognition, disease diagnosis, visual question answering, etc. CheXagent \cite{chen2024chexagent} curated a large-scale CheXinstruct dataset and developed a vision-language foundation model for CXR interpretation.
 Ark\textsuperscript{+} \cite{ark} employed a cyclical pretraining strategy to accumulate and reuse knowledge embedded in expert labels for CXR analysis.
 MedGemma-4B \cite{medgemma-hf} is a large multimodal model designed for medical applications and aims to serve as a tool for agent-based diagnostic systems.
 However, although these foundation models can perform well on predefined diagnostic tasks, they still struggle to generalize to new diagnostic objectives and complex reasoning scenarios.

 Most recently, agent-based medical diagnostic models have gained increasing attention for their ability to unify the strengths of diverse models (e.g., task-specific models and foundation models) and mimic clinical reasoning workflows.
 These agents aim to advance diagnostic intelligence by enabling multi-step, context-aware reasoning and integrating diverse diagnostic tools.
 In particular, agent models decompose complex diagnostic tasks into a series of subtasks.
 By orchestrating tools step by step and solving individual subtasks, agents enhance the transparency of the diagnostic pipeline.
 Representative agent models in medical image analysis such as MedRAX \cite{fallahpour2025medrax}, MDAgents \cite{kim2024mdagents} and MMedAgent \cite{li2024mmedagent} have demonstrated the potential of agent-based systems by intelligently coordinating multiple analysis tools.
 However, they typically treat tools as equivalent components, lacking effective mechanisms to assess the reliability and expertise of each tool's output.
 As shown at the top of Fig.~\ref{fig1}, they struggle to reconcile the conflicting outputs across tools, thereby failing to prioritize more trustworthy information.
 This risks diluting critical diagnostic signals and undermines the diagnosis credibility.
-Moreover, prior agents often rely on a rigid single-stage workflow, lacking flexibility.
-In this paper, as shown at the bottom of Fig.~\ref{fig1}, we introduce CXRAgent, a multi-stage, director-orchestrated agent tailored for evidence-backed and adaptive CXR interpretation.
-Firstly, the agent orchestrates a set of CXR analysis tools, with their outputs reformatted and validated by an Evidence-driven Validator (EDV).
-The EDV evaluates the confidence of each tool’s output by examining supporting or refuting visual evidence, ensuring reliable inputs for downstream diagnosis.
-Then, the agent performs flexible planning by assembling the expert team and enabling adaptive collaborative reasoning tailored to task requirements, thereby improving decision-making in complex clinical scenarios.
-The main contributions of our paper are as follows: \begin{itemize} \item We propose CXRAgent, a multi-stage, director-orchestrated agent for chest X-ray diagnosis that employs a powerful multi-modal LLM as its core director to flexibly coordinate tool invocation, diagnostic planning, and team-based collaborative decision-making.
+Moreover, many agents rely on a rigid single-stage workflow, lacking flexibility.